Items tagged “pelvic mri”

 Mature cystic ovarian teratoma

 Ovarian dermoid cyst and mature cystic ovarian teratoma are terms often used interchangeably to refer to the most common ovarian neoplasm.
-These slow-growing tumors contain elements from multiple germ cell layers and are best assessed with ultrasound.
-Terminology Although they have very simil...
+These slow-growing tumors contain elements from multiple germ cell layers and can be assessed with ultrasound or MRI.
+Terminology Although they have very ...

 An arcuate uterus is a mildly variant shape of the uterus.
 It is technically one of the Müllerian duct anomalies, but is often classified as a normal variant.
 It is the uterine anomaly that is least commonly associated with reproductive failure.
 Arcuate uterus can be characterized with ultrasoun...